What Is a Progressive Web App (PWA)? Plus Examples

 An app is a software program that runs on a platform.
 When we talk about apps, we may be referring to mobile apps that run on mobile devices like smartphones, tablets or computer apps, which can run web apps either locally on your hard drive or through a web browser via the internet.

-There are two main kinds of apps: mobile apps and web apps.
+There are three main kinds of apps: mobile, web, and hybrid.

 Mobile apps are downloaded and installed through an app store or marketplace, like Google Play or the App Store.
 These apps live and run on the device, and they may have access to the device resources and features like the camera function or GPS.